 These solid eco-friendly toiletries are perfect for packing light travellers.

+If you found this post helpful, please share it by selecting one or more social media buttons.
 Do you have a favourite solid bar shampoo product?
 If so, please join the conversation in the comments below.
+Thank you.

 Pin for later?